Using LED Grow Lights For Indoor Plants

 Step 4: Set up the timer of your grow light.
-Usually, grow lights come with timers that help growers to easily control the amount of light their plants get without having to turn the on/off switch.
+Typically, a grow led light comes with timers that help growers to easily control the amount of light their plants get without having to turn the on/off switch.

-So, set up a timer that’ll help you in controlling the intensity of the light as well as the duration you want to leave it on for.
+So, set up a timer that’ll help you in controlling the light intensity as well as the duration you want to leave it on for.

-Step 5: You also have to continually reposition the lights as your plants continue to grow higher and higher.
+Step 5: You also have to continually reposition the lights as your plants want to grow higher and higher during the vegetative stage.

 Step 6: Once you hang your lights, don’t leave your plants to do the job on their own.
 They also need constant monitoring.